supercodepoet/django-skylark/docs/uses.rst

     css:
         - static: goodies/add/media/css/screen.css

-Behind the scenes CrunchyFrog will run across this instruction and add the common.yaml file to its list of page instructions.
+Behind the scenes Django Skylark will run across this instruction and add the common.yaml file to its list of page instructions.

 .. note:: The order is important when you are dealing with Javascript and CSS.